 The program is evaluated regularly and the program review policy requires each component of the institution to undergo a thorough evaluation every five years.
-The ACcess Division completed its program review 2003-2004.
-The next institutional program review is scheduled for 2009-2010.
+The Academic Success Division completed its program review 2008-2009.

 Also, the program is evaluated as part of THECB Institutional Effectiveness Peer Review each five years.
-The last review was conducted in Spring, 1999.
-That evaluation resulted in an exemplary rating for Amarillo College's developmental education program.